 CPEA and its members publish documents on various topics, which can be accessed here.
-The key thematic areas are
+The key thematic areas are:

 Find the German version here.

-Published by ÖGNI on Apr 19, 2021
+Published by ACE on Oct 28, 2021

 Find the German version here.